smal1378/ImagePro/README.md

 # ImagePro
 ImagePro (or Image Processor) is an academic project to test algorithms of Computer Vision course.

-It's an standalone application powered by PyQt5 and Matplotlib written in Python3.
+It's a standalone application powered by PyQt5 and Matplotlib written in Python3.

 ---
 #### Project Structure & Specification